Dan Coe: International goals

-Personal life
+Personal life and death

-His father, Duce Coe, was a footballer, captain of Sportul Studențesc București, and an Iron Guard legionnaire.
+His father, Duce Coe, was also a footballer who captained Sportul Studențesc București, and an Iron Guard legionnaire.

-Death

-After he ended his playing career, he obtained permission from the communist regime to go on a trip in Belgium, but after he arrived there he settled in Cologne, West Germany as a political refugee.
+After he ended his playing career, Coe obtained permission from the communist regime to go on a trip in Belgium, but after he arrived there he settled in Cologne, West Germany as a political refugee.
 Shortly after an interview on Radio Free Europe in which he criticized Romania's communist regime, Coe was found dead in his apartment on 19 October 1981.
 His wife and his daughter found him hanged by the door handle with a rope around his neck and with his knees close to his mouth.
 The criminologist that investigated the case told them that he had never seen someone hang himself in such a way, therefore he recorded it as a suspicious death.
 It was subsequently believed that he was killed at the behest of the Romanian Securitate, but this has never been proven.
 His friend and fellow Romanian political refugee, Nora Nagy said years later to the press:"I don't remember what Dan said at Free Europe.
 Anyway, once I got here I didn't pay that much attention to the station's broadcasts, but Dan was outspoken and always spoke his mind.
 However, I noticed one thing.
 After the collaboration with Free Europe began, all sorts of dubious characters began to appear around him.
 I suspected many of them to have connections with the Securitate".